 "... the Authority seeks to establish a framework through which interconnection prices are regulated.
 The Authority does recognize that the Interconnection Agreement are to be subject to the negotiation of the parties, and as such, does not propose the imposition of specific interconnection rates ex ante for implementation by all concessionaires.
-Instead, the Authority will seek to establish a range of https://tatt.org.tt/DesktopModules/Bring2mind/DMX/API/Entries/Download?Command=Core\Download& Entryld=446&PortalId=D&TabId=222 acceptable interconnection rates for particular services in accordance with its price control powers under the Act."
+Instead, the Authority will seek to establish a range of https://tatt.org.tt/DesktopModules/Bring2mind/DMX/API/Entries/Download?Command=Core\Download& EntryId=446&PortalId=0&TabId=222 acceptable interconnection rates for particular services in accordance with its price control powers under the Act."22

+&lt;sup>19 Draft Revised Top Down Long Run Average Incremental (LARIC) Specification Paper.
+Section 2.1. pp.16.
 Draft Revised Top Down Long Run Average Incremental (LARIC) Specification Paper Section 3.1. pp.20.

-Draft Revised Top Down Long Run Average Incremental (LARIC) Specification Paper.
-Section 2.1. pp.16.